ThunderFly-aerospace/docs/instruments/TF-G2/index.md

 ### Humidity and temperature sensing

 Humidity and temperature sensing in [atmospheric vertical sounding](https://en.wikipedia.org/wiki/Atmospheric_sounding) involves the measurement of atmospheric moisture content and temperature at various altitudes.
 Instruments like the [TFHT01 sensor](/avionics/TFHT01) could be used.
-These compact and lightweight sensors, designed specifically for UAV applications.
+These compact and lightweight sensors are designed specifically for UAV applications.

 ![TF-G2 atmospheric sounding experiment](https://raw.githubusercontent.com/ThunderFly-aerospace/TFHT01/TFHT01B/doc/img/TFHT_vertical_profile_measurement.png)